ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 What happens if the value of **i** is out of bounds (that is, has a value other than 0 through 9)?
 There are two safe and common options that happen in different programming languages:

-1. **Resize**In many programming languages, trying to write (or read) out of bounds will resize the array so that the value can be stored or read from.
+1. **Resize**<br>In many programming languages, trying to write (or read) out of bounds will resize the array so that the value can be stored or read from.

-2. **Error**In some languages, particularly those focused on excellent performance, an error (usually an exception) will be reported if the index is out of bounds.
+2. **Error**<br>In some languages, particularly those focused on excellent performance, an error (usually an exception) will be reported if the index is out of bounds.

 Unfortunately, there is a third option: an out-of-bounds read or write can be accepted and turned into a potential security vulnerability.
 If you use a memory-unsafe language such as C, C++, or assembly language, then any read or write that can go out-of-bounds is a potentially dangerous security vulnerability.
 This problem can also happen if the language is normally memory-safe, but you disable the language’s memory safety checks (such as Rust, C#, and Ada).